(Updated on August 16, 2021) On November 29, 1892, Filipina food technologist and pharmaceutical chemist Maria Ylagan Orosa was born.

 Orosa’s other popular creations were Soyalac, a protein-rich powdered soybean product, and Darak, a nutritious rice bran powder developed to fight thiamine deficiency (beri-beri).
 During the war, carpenters stuffed Soyalac and Darak into hollowed bamboo sticks and smuggled them into Japanese-run concentration camps, saving many starving Filipino prisoners and American soldiers in the process.

 Tragically, it was Orosa’s determination to help her fellowmen that led to her demise.
 On February 13, 1945, while working at the Bureau of Plant Industries, she was hit by shrapnel.
-She was rushed to a hospital for treatment; unfortunately, the facility was also bombed, and a piece of shrapnel struck her in the heart, killing her instantly.
+She was rushed to a hospital for treatment; unfortunately, the facility was also bombed, killing her and over 400 doctors and civilians.

 At the age of 52, Orosa died as she had lived: a pioneer, an innovator, a humanitarian, and a hero.